uc-cdis/cloud-automation/tf_files/aws/modules/squid_nlb_central_csoc/README.md

 ## Motivation
 The nodes in the Data Commons VPC do not have a direct internet access.
 All the egress traffic is supposed to go via a squid-proxy.
 A squid-proxy set-up gives us a single point to control and log all the internet access of the commons.
 Currently, we have a single VM running squid-proxy service in each of the data commons, which makes it a single point of failure and difficult to manage.
 We are spinning up a multi-az squid-proxy cluster behind a NLB integrated with a autoscaling capability.
 This gives us a centralised squid set-up which is easier to manage.

-## Current Concerns
-1) If the users in a particular data commons have a requirement of large data downloads via the squid proxy; we need to look into spinning up decentralised squid NLB cluster for those data commons ; so that the cost of managing the squid NLB set-up to support large data downloads is not incurred by the CSOC account.
-2) Currently, the default route to for the ```private_user``` and ```private_kube``` route table goes to the default proxy.
-With the current set-up,there is no way to point the default route to the endpoint (interface type).
-Check the ```Routing Options``` section in ```https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Route_Tables.html#RouteTables```
- We need to have a way to configure explicit proxy  in the Kubernetes cluster , so that the pods can point to the ```cloud-proxy.internal.io```; which will have a DNS entry in Route 53 to point to the CNAME of the VPC endpoint.
-4) VPC Endpoint Pricing can be found at ```https://aws.amazon.com/vpc/pricing/```

 ## Set-up
 To launch a squid-nlb central set-up, we run the following from the csoc master admin VM